perspectivezoom/from-html-to-backbone/README.md

       // MODELS
       GameTracker.Models.Game = Backbone.Model.extend({
 ```
 Yep, it's just one line of code.
-All we need is a named bare bones Backbone Events object to receive and pass on messages.
+All we need is a bare Backbone Events object to receive and pass on messages.

 To use the vent, we'll tell our collection to listen for a `sortByProperty` event: